[VoxSpace Selects] Casteism Through Ray’s Chiaroscuro: Aranyer Din Ratri 50 Years After

 A Film Dear To Modern India

-Hari’s liaison with Duli, the Santhal woman, sparks off a debate on male gaze fixated on a woman who is both socially and economically inferior to the former; this woman is mercilessly objectified by Hari’s friends and viewed solely in her identity as an exotic “other” amongst them.
+Hari’s liaison with Duli, the Santhal woman, sparks off a debate on male gaze fixated on a woman who is both socially and economically inferior to the former; a woman mercilessly objectified by Hari’s friends and viewed solely in her identity as an exotic “other” amongst them.
 This authority is further accentuated by using Duli as a prostitute, enticing her to provide sexual favors in exchange for money.
 The language of manoeuvre is explicit, a language which exemplifies Hari’s social status and his refusal to acknowledge Duli as a peer.
 This same language has penetrated into different social institutions where the dominant has a hereditary right to mock their “socially inferiors”.

 Class, Conflict, And Casteism